JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

 ```
 ' ========================================================================================
-' This example retrieves the fill mode of a GraphicsPath using GdipGetPathFillMode.
+' This example retrieves the fill mode of a GraphicsPath.
 ' ========================================================================================
 SUB Example_GetFillMode (BYVAL hdc AS HDC)